Year 9 Curriculum

 Each individual subject page contains information concerning what is studied in this subject in Year 9.
 This includes useful links for parents to support their children with learning at home.
 Should you require further information, please contact us either by emailing the curriculum leader directly, or by using the 'Contact Us' form on this website.

-Year 9 Options Booklet 2023-24 - click to view a pdf of the booklet.
-Students will receive a printed copy in school to bring home.
+Year 9 Options Booklet 2025-26 Students will receive a printed copy in school to bring home.

 The GCSE subjects studied by all students are: English Language and English Literature, Maths, Science (students will take either combined science, two GCSEs, or separate Biology, Chemistry and Physics based on their progress in Year 9), Religious Studies (Core) and PE (Core).
-In addition, students will continue with their current language and can choose either Geography or History.
+In addition, students choose either Geography or History.

 • Art and Design